binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 ##### Offerings

 * total-captcha.
 Depends on node-canvas.
 Have to install cairo first, but why?
 No explanation.
 Very little of anything here.
 Move on.
 How does this work?
 Do not know.
 What type is it?
 Presume text recognition.
-* [easy-captcha](https://www.npmjs.com/package/easy-captcha) is a text recognition offering generating images.
+* [easy-captcha](https://www.npmjs.com/package/easy-captcha) is a text recognition offering generating images
 * [simple-captcha](https://www.npmjs.com/package/simple-captcha) looks like another text recognition offering.
 I really do not want to be writing image files to my server.
 * [node-captcha](https://www.npmjs.com/package/node-captcha) Depends on canvas.
 By the look of the package this is another text recognition in a generated image.
 * [re-captcha](https://www.npmjs.com/package/re-captcha) was one of the first captcha offerings, created at the Carnegie Mellon University by Luis von Ahn, Ben Maurer, Colin McMillen, David Abraham and Manuel Blum who invented the term captcha.
 Google later acquired it in September 2009. recaptcha is a text recognition captcha that uses scanned text that optical character recognition (OCR) technology has failed to interpret, which has the added benefit of helping to digitise text for The New York Times and Google Books.